KhubaibKhan4/Flexi-Store-Server/README.md

 - Secure API endpoints for interacting with the server
 - Flexible and scalable architecture for accommodating future enhancements

+## Future Plans
+- Deployment on Heroku or Google.

 ## Installation

 To install Flexi Store Server locally, follow these steps: